 - Benefits of fisetin

 - Foods high in fisetin

 Flavonoids are a class of plant metabolites that you ingest primarily from fruits and vegetables.
 They regulate plant development and pigment but are also extraordinarily therapeutic to humans due to their antioxidant properties.
 While flavonoids are most prevalent in produce, they also occur in hemp and cannabis.

-The flavonoid fisetin is found in various common fruits and vegetables, such as strawberries, apples, persimmon, grapes, onions, and cucumbers.
+The flavonoid fisetin, a yellow plant pigment, occurs in various plants, fruits and vegetables, such as cannabis strawberries, apples, persimmon, grapes, onions, and cucumbers.
 Several studies demonstrate fisetin's disease-fighting powers through its anti-inflammatory, anticancer, and neuroprotective properties.

 Let’s explore everything you need to know about fisetin.

 Flavonoids, like fisetin, are a type of phytonutrient that exhibit several beneficial properties for plants and the animals that eat them.
 There are over 6,000 different flavonoids in nature.